-Thuja plicata 'Filifera Nana' / Dwarf Threadleaf Western Cedar
+Thuja plicata 'Filifera Nana' / dwarf threadleaf western red-cedar

-Thuja plicata'Filifera Nana' is a dwarf, weeping thread-branched form of Western Red-cedar that resembles ornamental grass.
+Thuja plicata'Filifera Nana' is a dwarf, weeping thread-branched form of western red-cedar that resembles ornamental grass.
 Branches grow out in all directions creating a mop-like form.
-Once uncommon, it has rescently been usurped in popularity by 'Whipcord.'
-'Filifera Nana,' however grows considerably slower than 'Whipcord; a mature specimen will only measure 18 inches (50 cm) tall and 3 feet (1 m) wide after 10 years of growth, half the rate of 'Whipcord.'
+Once uncommon, it has recently been usurped in popularity by 'Whipcord'.
+However, 'Filifera Nana,' however grows considerably slower than 'Whipcord; a mature specimen will only measure 18 inches (50 cm) tall and 3 feet (1 m) wide after 10 years of growth, half the rate of 'Whipcord.'

 This cultivar's origin is unknown, but believed to have come from the USA a fairly long time ago.

 Thuja plicata 'Filifera Nana'